bahtiyartan/troia/docs/36Table.rst

 Locating on Table
 -----------------

 In some cases, programmers loops on table to find a specific row and do something for this row only.
 In TROIA, programmers do not need to loop to find a row, thanks to LOCATERECORD command.
 This command finds the correct row due to given parameters and changes the active row cursor on table.
+If LOCATERECORD command can not find correct row with given parameters it does not changes the active row and sets SYS_STATUS to 1, so programmer use check whether there is a row with given parameters.
 Here is the basic and most used variation of LOCATERECORD command:

 ::

 	LOCATERECORD SEQUENTIAL COLUMNS {cols} VALUES {values}
-	                                       ON {table} [NOTCASESENSITIVE] [NEXT];
+	                                       ON {table} [NOTCASESENSITIVE] [NEXT] [LAST];

-If LOCATERECORD command can not find correct row with given parameters it does not changes the active row and sets SYS_STATUS to 1, so programmer use check whether there is a row with given parameters.
-Here is an example that prints two users which is created by 'BTAN', please change the value and test with different values.
+An example that prints two users which is created by 'BTAN', please change the value and test/run with different parameters and variations.

 ::